 The chart below measures the time-lag (in days) from diagnosis of mesothelioma to notification of a claim against the Liable Entities.
-The chart shows that direct claims are reported more quickly than cross-claims.

 Direct claims have typically taken between 5 months and 7 months to be reported after diagnosis of mesothelioma.

-Figure 4.10: Delay from diagnosis of mesothelioma to notification of claim against the Liable Entities
+Figure 4.8: Delay from diagnosis of mesothelioma to notification of claim against the Liable Entities